 Initially, when our family first started really talking about water, we were thinking along the lines of “leave us alone, we’re doing what we can and we are conserving in our own way; we’re doing what’s best for our own ground.”
 We were already doing some things to improve water conservation on our farm.
 We’d knocked off lower hanging fruit, setting up LEPA systems on all of our sprinklers, with drops 3-5 feet off the ground, for example.
 Going to some GMD meetings, though, we were struck when we heard someone say “let’s stop kicking the can down the road, we need to do something now” to meaningfully address aquifer declines in our area.
 That’s when we started looking seriously at Kansas’s Water Conservation Area (WCA) model, which my parents had heard about from the Farm Bureau and newspapers.

-We had several conversations with the Farm Bureau and staff with the Kansas Department of Agriculture (KDA) to learn what options and requirements we’d have with a WCA, and also to make sure we wouldn’t be hurting ourselves by setting one up.
+We had several conversations with Kansas Farm Bureau and with the Kansas Department of Agriculture (KDA) to learn what options and requirements we’d have with a WCA, and also to make sure we wouldn’t be hurting ourselves by creating one.
 We lobbed several proposals back and forth, all the while talking on our end about the potential upsides and downsides: was a WCA doable and did we think it would it help us, or not?

 During one conversation with KDA, my dad said, “it’s hard to be against the conservation of water.
-When my kids and grandkids look back, I want them to know that we did what we could to save water for their generation.”
+When my kids and grandkids look back, I want them to know that we did what was right for their generation.”
 We decided to give the WCA a try for a year.
 We said to ourselves that if the rubber hits the road and it didn’t work that we could write a letter to the State to dissolve it.

-In the past few years (or since implementing the WCA?) we’ve switched from strip till to no-till management to save water on our irrigated land.
+The same year we started our WCA we switched from strip till to no-till management to save water on our irrigated land.
 No-till poses some challenges in and of itself, especially with managing residue, in trying to raise profitable corn.
 We’ve made some equipment modifications on our planter to deal with crop residue and get better seed-soil contact for better stands.
 Compared to strip till, no-till management has some contingencies.
-With strip-till I could get out to the field whenever I wanted, day or night, and I could drive a bit slower.
+With strip-till I could get out to the field whenever I wanted, day or night, and I could drive a bit faster.
 With no-till, the sun has to be out and the residue has to be dry or I become a big rake dragging residue around.

 We’d dabbled with using soil probes in the past but didn’t have as much success with them until we started working with consultant Cory Gilbert and his team from OnTarget Ag Solutions; they seem to understand our soils.
 We now have a probe in every irrigated field.
 Cory used Varus soil mapping to identify a spot representative of the average soil moisture holding capacity in each field so that we can extrapolate from there how the rest of the field is doing for moisture.